mbrand12/t10/DEVCORE.md

 the point of the method or what it does, chances are I made a mistake in my design somewhere, or maybe I am just bad at explaining things.

+Being somewhat close to the end of the documentation of at least some parts of the code I can say that documenting is much harder than I though it will be.
+It is very hard to know when to stop adding "useful" info is one of those hard things as well as which methods and classes to document.
+The other is that one can clearly see the very bad design ideas while trying to explain it to the "viewer".

+The thing that I dislike rather than just find troublesome is that the comments really bloat the classes (which are already huge).
+I think that I will be able to see the true value of this when somebody else reads the documentation or enough time passes that I forget most of the stuff about this project and read it again.

 ##### 5. Change log

 Change logs where always problematic for me.
 Actually both change logs and